 The Company continues to focus its exploration activities in Alaska on its Shorty Creek and Golden Summit Projects.
-During the year ended December 31st, 2017, six diamond drill holes were completed at Shorty Creek while an oxide expansion drill program was completed at Golden Summit to determine if the current oxide resource could be expanded to the north.
+During the year ended December 31st, 2017, a six hole diamond drill program was carried out at Shorty Creek while an oxide expansion drill program was completed at Golden Summit to determine if the current oxide resource could be expanded to the north.